 - What advice do I have for other authors?

-- Do not write your post to promote your book—write to inspire or help others.
+- Do not primarily write your post to promote your book—write to inspire or help others (selling is serving, marketing is storytelling).

 - Write an introduction, at least two main points, and a conclusion.

-- Include a two- to three-sentence bio, your author photo, and a link to your social media and/or website.
-You can also include a picture of your book cover.
+- We welcome you to include a two- to three-sentence bio, your author photo, and one link to your social media page or website.

 - Be sure to edit your post multiple times before submitting it.
 You should also be open to having your blog post edited as we see fit.

-- Don’t get discouraged if your first post doesn’t get accepted—we’ll give you some helpful feedback to guide you to a well-rounded blog post.
+- Don’t get discouraged if your first post doesn’t get accepted—we’ll give you some helpful feedback to guide you to a blog post that is a perfect brand-match.

 - Have fun and be creative with your post!